Loeys-Dietz Syndrome Foundation Canada

 About Loeys-Dietz Syndrome Foundation Canada:

-Loeys-Dietz Syndrome Foundation Canada is a 1-star rated charity that is not financially transparent.
-The charity spent more on fundraising than its health programs in F2020.
+Loeys-Dietz Syndrome Foundation Canada is a 1-star rated charity with poor results reporting.
+The charity has a complicated and unique financial structure.
+In 2022, it spent more on administrative and fundraising costs than programs.
 Before you give, read Charity Intelligence's report.

 My anchor